 Skip to main content

-Running rules
+Run rules

-Rules are instructions based on which Semgrep detects patterns in code.
-When Semgrep reports a code using mentioned rules, the detected code is called a finding.
-The process of scanning and detecting a piece of code is sometimes called matching, as Semgrep matches the code using rules to report a finding.
+When Semgrep reports code using specified rules, the detected code is called a finding.
+The process of scanning and detecting a piece of code is also called matching, as Semgrep matches the code using rules to report a finding.

 Rules can be organized in rulesets.
 Rulesets are rules related through a programming language, OWASP category, or framework.
 The rulesets are curated by the team at Semgrep and updated as new rules are added to the Semgrep Registry.
-Therefore, you do not have to check the registry to pull individual rules.

 The list below covers different kinds of Semgrep rules: